What is Sorority and Fraternity Life?

 State law and university policy require that you immediately contact the Office of the Dean of Students at 512-471-9700 or 512-471-3065.
 You may also report a hazing incident online.
 Fear of losing an opportunity to join or remain in a particular fraternity or sorority should never prevent you from reporting a hazing incident.
 Your health and safety are far more important!
 Anyone can file a report.

-If you are unable to open the Word doc above download Open Office.
+If you are unable to open the Word doc above open and view Word docs by using Word Online or a mobile app.